OnCallClerk Logo

 Before diving into the comparison, it helps to understand the three categories.
 Each works differently and suits different situations.

-AI phone agentConversational AI answers calls, has a natural dialogue, can book jobs and answer FAQsCleaning businesses that want 24/7 instant answering at a low fixed cost
+AI phone agentConversational AI answers calls, has a natural dialogue, can book jobs and answer FAQsCleaning businesses that want 24/7 instant answering at a low fixed cost$29 - $99/mo

-Live virtual receptionistA real person answers on your behalf, following scripts and proceduresBusinesses that want a human touch for complex or sensitive calls
+Live virtual receptionistA real person answers on your behalf, following scripts and proceduresEstablished businesses wanting consistent human touch$235 - $800/mo

-Traditional answering serviceOperators answer calls, take messages, and relay them to youBasic overflow handling when you just need someone to pick up
+Traditional answering serviceOperators answer calls, take messages, and relay them to youBasic overflow handling when you just need someone to pick up$235 - $500/mo

 Each has trade-offs.
 Price, speed, accuracy, and the ability to actually book a job without your involvement all vary significantly.
 Here is how they compare on the metrics that matter most to cleaning companies.